WiseLibs/super-state-machine-router/README.md

 ## class RouterBuilder

-A builder class that lets you build routers.
+RouterBuilder lets you build routers.
 You add routes to a builder by calling `.add()` and, when you're done adding routes, you can build the actual router with `.build()`.

 ### builder.add(*routeDefinition*, *value*) -> *this*